powsybl/powsybl.github.io/docs/installation/java-library.md

 ## Dynamic simulation

 **powsybl-dynamic-simulation-api** *(Advanced user)*
-This module provides a common API for dynamic simulation.
+This module provides a common API for time domain simulation.
 You have to implement this API to use your own simulator through powsybl.

 **powsybl-simulation-api** *(Advanced user)*